0xRoost3r/AIFather-Chat/README.md

-# Gen8 AI - Dynamic Subdomain Chat Application
+# AIFather AI - The Godfather of Onchain ChatBots

 A modern AI chat application built with Next.js 14, supporting dynamic subdomains and real-time streaming responses using X Grok 2's Generative AI.